DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 ---

-## **2. Visual Analysis: Histogram Layover**
+## **2. Visual Analysis**
-To further evaluate the model, we **compared the histograms of predicted probabilities** for locations where fires occurred and where they did not.
+To further evaluate the model, we use **histogram overlays** and **box and whisker plots** to compare probability distributions for locations where fires occurred and where they did not.

-- If the fire liklihood can distinguish between fire and non-fire zones then there should be clear seperation of probabilities when overlapping the histogram of historical fire and non-fire probability outputs.
+- If the **fire likelihood effectively distinguishes** between fire-prone and non-fire areas, we should see a **clear separation** between distributions in both the histogram and boxplot comparisons.
-- Significant probability overlap indicates the model cannot distinguish between fire and non fire zones.
+- **Significant overlap** between fire and no-fire probabilities suggests that the model **fails to differentiate** between fire-prone and non-fire zones, reducing its predictive reliability.

-This **histogram analysis** helps determine if the model provides meaningful insights or if it fails to separate fire-prone areas from non-fire areas.
+This **boxplot and histogram analysis** helps determine whether the model assigns **meaningfully different probabilities** to fire-prone areas or if probability values are **too similar across all locations**, limiting the model’s usefulness.

 ---